Posted December 2025

-In May, the not seasonally adjusted monthly unemployment rate increased from 3.7% to 3.9%.
-Total nonfarm employment decreased by 1,700 jobs in the Spokane-Spokane Valley MSA from May 2024.
+In September, the not seasonally adjusted monthly unemployment rate decreased from 4.3% to 3.6%.
+Total nonfarm employment decreased by 1,400 jobs in the Spokane-Spokane Valley MSA from September 2024 to September 2025.

 Summary